MerlinXLL/home-assistant.io-ps4/source/_integrations/ps4.markdown

   The regions which are unavailable have no database or have formatting in the database, which can not be used by the component.
 </div>

+## Unknown state

+If the PlayStation 4 can't be reached, be it due to network problems or simply because it is switched off (not standby), the state of the entity is unknown.
+This is the default behaviour and can be overriden while setting up the integration.
+It is possible to set the unknown state to 'Off', and doing so will display the entity as 'Off' instead of unknown.

+This is especially usefull if the PlayStation 4 is primarily switched off insted of putting it into standby.
+But be advised, that the state will also show 'Off', even if there actually are connection problems and the PlayStation 4 can't be reached while it is running.

 ## Media Data

 The PlayStation 4 integration will fetch information about the game or app that is currently running from your region's [PlayStation Store](https://store.playstation.com) database.